GISdevio/tools4msp_geoplatform/README.md

 ## Raster layers migration report

-During the migration of raster layers we incurred in some problems downloading the original files.
+During the migration of raster layers we incurred in some problems downloading or uploading the datasets.
 It follows the list of errors with the affected layers names.

 ### No details